X

 Transportation Industry Defense: It is a Technical, Specialized Area of Law

 Transportation litigation is quite technical, involving complex factual and legal issues.
 Truckers have specific and technical defenses that must be carefully articulated and presented in a timely manner.
 It is important to retain experienced legal counsel who are comfortable and confident in taking your case as far as necessary.
-The Kerkman Wagner & Dunn, a Milwaukee business litigation firm with more than 50 years of combined legal experience representing truckers, trucking companies and other business owners in Wisconsin, is ready to assist you.
+The Kerkman & Dunn, a Milwaukee business litigation firm with more than 50 years of combined legal experience representing truckers, trucking companies and other business owners in Wisconsin, is ready to assist you.
 Our firm has big firm talent and provides small firm attention.
 Call us at 414-278-7000 or complete our online contact form.

 An Experienced Law Firm For Your Needs